 Note: Due to security changes in the latest macOS, Drive Genius does not support Repartition of APFS Volumes/Partitions or Drives.
 You can use Apple’s Disk Utility to partition APFS devices.

 Apple’s Disk Utility format operation is great for initializing and reformatting storage devices into both Mac and Windows file systems.
 The Initialize tool in Drive Genius offers the same functionality.

 An important thing to note, however, is that Disk Utility claims erasing a drive will destroy all data stored on it.

 While Disk Utility’s erase operation does delete all data and creates a new file system, a majority of the files will still be accessible using recovery software such as Data Rescue.
 To erase the data and make it truly unrecoverable, new data must be written over the old data.

 Drive Genius Secure Erase utility allows users to write 0’s to the entire drive over the course of 1 to 35 passes, making all data unrecoverable.
-This can also be done for free space on drives that will continue to be used.
+This can also be done for free space only for drives that will continue to be used.
 There is also an option included to format the drive for Mac after this process completes.

-Overall, Drive Genius Mac Utility is capable of performing all of Apple’s Disk Utility functions and offers additional features to better monitor hard drives.
+Overall, Drive Genius Mac Utility is capable of performing many of Apple’s Disk Utility functions and offers additional features to better monitor hard drives.
 Most importantly, Drive Genius can run these utilities on several different drives simultaneously, making the process of maintenance both quick and easy.